 TBI is a pervasive factor impacting educational attainment.
 Structural equation modelling has shown that childhood TBI mediates the relationship between poor educational attainment and offending behaviour in adolescents, showing the significance of addressing TBI related-needs earlier in the education system (Clasby et al., 2020).
 Parenting practices can influence outcomes following childhood TBI, and poor parental supervision is associated with both more severe TBI and higher levels of reactive aggression in young offenders (Kent et al., 2021).
 TBI can exacerbate existing difficulties with maturity and social development, and greatly reduce an individual's ability to cope with, and adapt to, the social and academic pressures of school (Williams et al., 2020).
 In school, these difficulties are often labelled as oppositional or defiant behaviour, and when classroom resources are stretched poor motivation and withdrawal can be easily overlooked (Lantagne et al., 2018; UKABIF, 2018).
 The British Psychological Society has called for the earlier screening of children to identify TBI - for example at the point of exclusion from school (British Psychological Society, 2015).
-Systemic school based screening for neurodisability - including TBI - using tools such as the Clasby Neurodiversity Assessment Tool (CNAT), paves the way support being provided and the subsequent introduction of TBIspecific educational interventions. for appropriate support being provided and the subsequent introduction of TBI-specific educational interventions.
+Systemic school-based screening for neurodisability - including TBI - using tools such as the Clasby Neurodiversity Assessment Tool (CNAT), paves the way for appropriate support being provided and the subsequent introduction of TBI-specific educational interventions.